This paleo baked oatmeal or “noatmeal” is a grain free twist on breakfast using sweet potato, flax, coconut and eggs. Healthy, easy and delicious!

 - 2 eggs

-- Preheat oven to 180 C. You will need a baking dish for this recipe which you can grease with a little coconut oil if you'd like the "oatmeal" to slide out easily.
+Preheat oven to 180 C. You will need a baking dish for this recipe which I recommend you grease with a little coconut oil or butter so the bake will slide out easily.
 I typically use a 22cm square dish for this recipe.

-- Combine the wet and the dry mix and then pour into baking dish.
-Sprinkle over the dried fruit/berries if you are using them.
+Combine the wet mix and the dry mix, and then pour into baking dish.
+Scatter over the blueberries and gently press into the mixture.

-*If you use a smaller baking dish and the mixture is deeper, it may take a bit longer to cook – adjust the baking time accordingly.
+*If you use a smaller baking dish than my 22cm square dish and the mixture is deeper, it may take a bit longer to cook – adjust the baking time accordingly.
+Using a wider dish makes this quite a shallow bake.